intergalacticspacehighway/expo-ios-blur-filter/README.md

 | `amount` | `number` | The blur radius in points.
 Higher values create a stronger blur effect. |
 | `style` | `ViewStyle` | Standard React Native view style props. |

-## Notes

-- This component only works on iOS as it uses Core Animation filters
-- The blur effect is applied to the first child view
-- Works with any React Native view, including Images

 ## Example

 ```tsx